 GENERAL DATA PROTECTION REGULATION (GDPR)

 Revised legislation was introduced in 2018.
-The Board acknowledges its responsibility for ensuring that appropriate internal controls are in place for compliance and received an annual assurance report.
-The Audit and Risk Committee receive reports on activity.
+The Board acknowledges its responsibility for ensuring that appropriate internal controls are in place for compliance, the Audit and Risk Committee receive reports on activity and performance.

 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES